Introduction: Remotely Shutdown or Restart a Computer With ESP8266 Device

-A friend of mine Facebook messaged me and said he has a dozen computers running a bunch of math but every morning at 3 am they lock up.
+A friend of mine on Facebook messaged me and said he has a dozen computers running a bunch of math, but every morning at 3 am, they lock up.
 Since the computers are 30-minutes away, it's a huge nuisance to drive two towns over (we live in South Dakota) to power-cycle the computers.
 He asked, could I build him an IoT device that would allow him to restart the offending computer from the comfort of his cozy bed?

 This is a rather complex build with lots of fine soldering.
-Not counting my screw ups and re-soldering, it took me the better part of 20 hours to make but it turned out amazing and works perfectly.
+Not counting my screw-ups and re-soldering, it took me the better part of 20 hours to make, but it turned out amazing and worked perfectly.

 Step 1: Prototype Board

-Always start all projects with a prototype breadboard, it is the best way to determine if you have all of the components and they operate as expected.
-This project is a bit complicated so I highly recommend building it on a breadboard before moving forward.
+Always start all projects with a prototype breadboard.
+It is the best way to determine if you have all of the components and operate as expected.
+This project is a bit complicated, so I highly recommend building it on a breadboard before moving forward.

 The parts you will need are: